iskyzh/raft/README.md

 ## Design

-Some changes are made on Raft RPC described in original paper.
+Some changes were made on Raft RPC described in original paper.
+This implementation only uses gRPC as a communication tool, which means that we could not correspond a response to a request.
+Therefore, for `AppendEntries` RPC, prevLogTerm in request should be known when sending AppendEntries reply.
+Therefore a `lastAgreedLogIndex` field was added.

-This implementation only use gRPC as a communication tool, which means that we could not correspond a response to a request.
+Personally I would like to break down Raft protocol to many small parts as it is more convenient to test.

-For `AppendEntries` RPC, since prevLogTerm in request should be known, I add `lastAgreedLogIndex` field to record that information.
+This branch now only contains core Raft algorithm.
+All RPCs are simulated with callbacks.
+Later I'll add gRPC and make system tests with real world network and application.